Introduction

 is the dokku app we just created on our server.

-Then we push our code to remote branch
+Then we push our code to remote master

 Below is the output, Dokku would check language we use and download relevant Heroku buildpack to deploy the project.
 Which is very cool!